 |---|---|---|

-| Town centre flats | Medium-high — 20 min walk to border | Good rental yield from Gibraltar workers |
+| Town centre flats | Medium to high, walkable to the border | Strong rental appeal for Gibraltar workers wanting affordable space |

-| Outer residential areas | Lower — still car-dependent for border | Slower to react to treaty changes |
+| Outer residential areas | Lower, car-dependent for the border | Slower to react to treaty-driven demand shifts |

 Has the Market Already Priced This In?